-Below you find a small selection of projects I have worked on.
-Some of them are game jam entries or small solo projects and therefore open source.
+Below you find a small selection of games I have worked on.

 Tiny Barbarian DX (2016)

 I was commissioned by Nicalis, Inc. to port the game "Tiny Barbarian DX" to their proprietary C++ framework.
 The game was originally implemented in C#/XNA, and using a custom C# framework implemented by StarQuail Games.
 The port to C++ will greatly improve the portability of the game, possibly bringing it to console platforms such as Playstation, Xbox, or Nintendo.

 When I started the conversion, the game was still a work in progress, with only 2 of 4 episodes finished.
 I devised a process of converting the C# source code to C++ automatically, with only minimal intervention.
 This has enabled me to bring ongoing changes in the C# version to the C++ port without having to manually track them down.

 As of June 2016, the C++ port was 100% in sync with the C# version of the game.
 The game was later ported to Nintendo Switch by Nicalis using my C++ sources, and released on October 10th, 2017.

 This is an extended version of the famous Flash game "Binding of Isaac" by indie legend Edmund McMillen.
 My task was to port the game code from Flash/ActionScript2 to a proprietary cross-platform C++ framework, adding heaps of new content and innovative new gameplay elements.

 I started working on this project for Nicalis, Inc. in 2013.
 While I started out alone, over time four new programmers were added to the project and I took the role of a lead programmer, assigning tasks and giving instructions.

 I also had to work closely with the lead artist, as he had to re-do all the graphics in a new art style.
 I helped to implement a new animation format and toolchain for multi-layered sprites that behave similar to their timeline-based Flash counterparts.